jaggzh/z/README.md

         └── history.json        # Conversation history
 ```

-This approach prevents unnecessary file rewrites (looking at you, "last_used" timestamps that dirty configs) and allows granular management of different data types.
+This approach prevents unnecessary file rewrites, and enables a robust, powerful precedence system that defaults to.. just working.
+(YAML is convenient when you want to examine or edit by hand.)

 ### Pin Management System